-Ginataang Alimasag is a Filipino Crab dish, made by cooking fresh crabs in a coconut milk sauce, with , butter, minced garlic, minced onion, ginger, crab fat, oyster sauce, vinegar, sugar and salt.
-This dish (Crabs in coconut milk recipe) is really scrumptious and one of the popular crab dish in Philippines Try this simple Ginataang Alimasag (or alimango) in your home, that has a deliciously creamy and spicy take.
+Ginataang Alimasag is a Filipino Crab dish, made by cooking fresh crabs in creamy sauce made with coconut milk, butter, garlic, onion, ginger, crab fat, oyster sauce, vinegar, sugar and salt.
+This dish (Crabs in coconut milk recipe) is originated from Batanes and now one of the popular crab dish in Philippines.
+Try this simple Ginataang Alimasag (or alimango) in your home, that has a deliciously creamy and spicy take.

 What are crabs to the Philippines?

 In the Philippines, we usually only find crab on special occasions like fiestas, birthdays, holidays like Christmas, New Years, on request, anniversaries, and other more special event in your life.
 These crustaceans are rarely cheap and you’ll usually find a fairer priced crab or seafood with markets near the sea.
 These deliciously fresh tasting crabs are eaten at restaurants or made right a home where it’s prepped by thoroughly cleaning the shell, legs, taking out some parts, simmered or sautéed till the color turns into an attractive orange-red signifying that the insides have cooked and is ready to be cut to pieces and sipped into the prepared sauces or eaten as is to appreciate the soft white meat.